Records Production and Management

 - Departmental file plans should serve as a basis for the classification of electronic records.
 Whether those records are stored on an individual workstation, a shared server, or in the RMS digital records repository, a clear and consistent organizational structure is essential to finding and using digital records.

-- For paper records it is advisable to have file rooms, and avoid having every employee maintaining their own filing cabinet.
-In the digital environment, this is also very good advice.
-All official digital records should move off of individual workstations, and onto a controlled document repository that is shared by the department.
+- All official digital records should move off of individual workstations, and onto a controlled document repository that is shared by the department.
 This could be a departmental server, OurFiles, SharePoint, or (most appropriately!)
 Dartmouth's digital records repository (OnBase).

-- Existing paper equivalents may allow digital records to have a significantly reduced retention period.
-Likewise, a well-managed digital record-keeping system may reduce or eliminate the need to maintain equivalent paper documents.
+- A well-managed digital record-keeping system may reduce or eliminate the need to maintain equivalent paper documents.